Codex Vercellensis: Old Latin Codex Vercellensis

 The Old Latin Codex Vercellensis Evangeliorum, preserved in the cathedral library, is believed to be the earliest manuscript of the Old Latin Gospels.
-Its standard designation is "Codex a" (or 3 in the Beuron system of numeration).
+Its standard designation is "Codex a", or 3 in the Beuron system of numeration of Latin Biblical Manuscripts.
 The order of the gospels in this Codex is Matthew, John, Luke and Mark, which is also found in some other very old "Western" manuscripts, such as Codex Bezae.
 In its text of Matthew 3, before verse 16, there is a statement that a light suddenly shone when Jesus was baptized (Et cum baptizaretur, lumen ingens circumfulsit de aqua, ita ut timerent omnes qui advenerant).
 It contains the last twelve verses of the Gospel of Mark, but on a replacement-page.
 The original final pages after Mark 15:15 have been lost, and the replacement-page resumes mid-sentence in 16:7 and includes the text to the end of verse 20, but in the Vulgate version.
 Space considerations suggest that it is unlikely that the original, non-extant pages included verses 9-20, but this calculation (made by C. H. Turner in 1928) depends on unverifiable assumptions that only four pages have been lost, that the scribe did not accidentally skip any text, and that the person who made the replacement-page had access to the missing page that it replaced.
 However Turner did not explain why a scribe would replace only one of four pages.
 It is more probable that the replacement-page was removed from another manuscript than that it was made to insert in Codex Vercellensis.
 The text of Codex Vercellensis is related to the text of Codex Corbeiensis II (ff2), another Old Latin copy (in which Mark 16:9-20 is included).